Substance dependence: Psychological dependence

 Two factors have been identified as playing pivotal roles in psychological dependence: the neuropeptide "corticotropin-releasing factor" (CRF) and the gene transcription factor "cAMP response element binding protein" (CREB).
 The nucleus accumbens (NAcc) is one brain structure that has been implicated in the psychological component of drug dependence.
 In the NAcc, CREB is activated by cyclic adenosine monophosphate (cAMP) immediately after a high and triggers changes in gene expression that affect proteins such as dynorphin; dynorphin peptides reduce dopamine release into the NAcc by temporarily inhibiting the reward pathway.
 A sustained activation of CREB thus forces a larger dose to be taken to reach the same effect.
 In addition, it leaves the user feeling generally depressed and dissatisfied, and unable to find pleasure in previously enjoyable activities, often leading to a return to the drug for another dose.

 In addition to CREB, it is hypothesized that stress mechanisms play a role in dependence.
-Koob and Kreek have hypothesized that during drug use, CRF activates the hypothalamic–pituitary–adrenal axis (HPA axis) and other stress systems in the extended amygdala.
+Koob and Kreek have hypothesized that during drug use, corticotropin-releasing factor (CRF) the hypothalamic–pituitary–adrenal axis (HPA axis) and other stress systems in the extended amygdala.
 This activation influences the dysregulated emotional state associated with psychological dependence.
 They found that as drug use escalates, so does the presence of CRF in human cerebrospinal fluid.
 In rat models, the separate use of CRF inhibitors and CRF receptor antagonists both decreased self-administration of the drug of study.
 Other studies in this review showed dysregulation of other neuropeptides that affect the HPA axis, including enkephalin which is an endogenous opioid peptide that regulates pain.
 It also appears that μ-opioid receptors, which enkephalin acts upon, is influential in the reward system and can regulate the expression of stress hormones.

 Increased expression of AMPA receptors in nucleus accumbens MSNs is a potential mechanism of aversion produced by drug withdrawal.